 While Life unrolled us its very best.

-In the fourth stanza he writs a kind of tribute to Emma.
+In the fourth stanza he writes a kind of tribute to Emma.
 She was the one who lived “By those red-veined rocks far West.”
-This speaks to her birth place in Plymouth, Devon.
-He also describes elegantly and respectful.
+This speaks to her birthplace in Plymouth, Devon.
+He also describes elegantly and respectfully.
 She was the “swan-necked one” who rode along the coast of Beeny in Cornwall.
 These moments are ones he holds dear.
 He can remember her musing and “eye[ing]” him.

 When he remembers what they used to have, and what their early marriage was like, he knows that those years were “Life” at “its very best.”
 This raises the question of why the two separated in the first place, a topic which is expounded upon in the introduction.